 Using the power of nature, meaningful work, therapeutic community and a highly skilled and caring staff, Hopewell's program treats the whole person: mind, body and spirit.

-We offer our traditional residential program and Club Hope, a daily transitions program.
+We offer our traditional residential therapeutic program and Club Hope, a daily transitions program.

-Hopewell also offers Lyman House, an Adult Family Home located on nearby Mesopotamia Commons.
-To learn more, see our Transition Services page.
+Hopewell also offers Lyman House, an Adult Family Home located on nearby Mesopotamia Commons near Cleveland, Ohio.

-By strengthening residents' social skills, their emotional competency, and their commitment to medication compliance we empower individuals to function at their highest level of effectiveness.
+By strengthening residents' social skills, their emotional competency, and their commitment to medication compliance we empower individuals to function at their highest level of effectiveness that begins at our mental health facility and continues with them after discharge.

 We empower individuals to function at their highest level of effectiveness.

-The farm is a key part of our success.
+The therapeutic farm is a key part of our success.

-Organized in work teams, residents assume the major responsibilities for all aspects of the farm's daily work.
+Organized in work teams, residents assume the major responsibilities for all aspects of the farm's daily work while residing in our therapeutic farm community.
 From gardening to animal care to working in the wood shop, vocational opportunities at Hopewell help residents find strengths they didn't know they had, experience new roles, learn new skills, gain job readiness and build self-esteem.

 The outcome of participating in work is more than residents learning to rely on each other for food, shelter and a safe environment.

-Studies have shown that individuals with mental illness who engage in meaningful work experience improved medication compliance, symptom reduction and fewer relapses.
+Studies have shown that individuals with mental illness who engage in meaningful work experience improved medication compliance, symptom reduction and fewer relapses increasing their chances of successful mental health treatment.

 In addition to daily staff and resident work crews that keep the farm functioning, programming includes: